j4mes12/SDPA_Coursework/README.md

 ## Building the required environment

-We build the `SDPA-dev` environment using the `env.yml` file which contains the following code:
+We build the `SDPA-dev` environment which installs the required packages.
+To do this, we use the `env.yml` file containing the following code:

 ```python
 # Environment Name